 The settings on the screen are for reference only.
 Your version may not be identical to this one.

-VIA OnChip IDE Device
+3.1.4.1 VIA OnChip IDE Device

 Move the cursor to this field and press <Enter>.
-The following fields will appear.
+The following screen will appear.